100prznt/HueHook/README.md

-## Project has no stable release yet :construction:
+## Project under construction :construction:

-This project is in a early develop phase (10/09/2018).
+This project is in a early develop phase (10/10/2018).

 ---